Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Covariant One-Loop Effective Potential

 Note that the validity of this representation relies on the condition that the commutator between the two Hessians $H_{\varphi_{1} \varphi_{2}}(\varphi )$ and $H_{\varphi_{1} \varphi_{2}}(0)$ vanishes, i.e.

-This condition is applicable for most cases of interest to us, since often $H_{\varphi_{1} \varphi_{2}}(0)$ turns out to be proportional to the identity operator.
+Since $H_{\varphi_{1} \varphi_{2}}(0)$ often becomes proportional to the identity operator, this condition is applicable for most cases of interest to us.
+An exception is the scalar-boson Hessian~\eqref{eq:HessPhi} to be discussed in the next subsection, where explicit use of the Dirac algebra formalism is made.
 In the momentum $k$-space of $d = 4 - 2 \varepsilon$ dimensions, the expression in~\eqref{eq:V1loopeff} becomes

 where $\mu$ is the so-called 't Hooft mass in the Dimensional Regularisation (DR) scheme~\cite{tHooft:1973mfk}, and the operation denoted by `$\mathrm{tr}$' stands for the trace over the internal degrees of freedom only, such as the polarisations of the gauge bosons, the spinor components of the fermions or the Yukawa coupling matrices.